frictionlessdata/frictionless-py/README.md

 inspector.inspect('datapackage.json', profile='datapackage')
 ```

-A profile proceses passed source and options and fills dataset with tables and extras for the following inspection.
+A profile proceses passed source and options and fills tables list for the following inspection.
 If any errors have happened a profile should add them to errors list.

 #### Builtin profiles